1Vidhyasagar/imegica/README.md

 Check out the screenshots of the application in the screenshots folder of this repository.

+## video

+Check out the video of the application in the video folder of this repository.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.